google/processingjs-ide/README.md

     bazel build ...

-Note, that you need a fairly recent verion of Bazel (tested with 0.22).
+Note, that you need a fairly recent verion of Bazel (last tested with 0.27).
 The built IDE is in the file `bazel-genfiles/ide-bin.html`, but it cannot be opened directly in the browser, as it has been modified for being served by an HTTP server.
 You can use the AppEngine development server instead (see